-Like bumblebees, carpenter bees, take shelter during the winter and lay eggs in the spring.
-They create nesting galleries in wood.
-The bee creates a hole that goes into a tunnel that extends several feet.
-Eggs are laid late spring to early summer.
-Both males and females hibernate until the following spring, when they seek pollen and a mate.
+Like bumblebees, carpenter bees, take shelter during the winter and lay eggs in the late spring to early summer.
+Both males and females hibernate until the following spring when they seek pollen and a mate.

 Unlike bumblebees and honey bees that build their nests from waxy substances, wasps create their nests from papery material such as wood fibers.
 There are two types of groups within the wasp world and they are divided based on their nesting preferences and locations.

 The nesting habits are diverse—some solitary wasps nest underground and some nest in sheltered places such as under eaves and porch ceilings.
 The mud dauber wasp, for example, constructs mud nests.
 They look like mud tubes that are about one inch long.
 However, the majority of wasps are solitary, meaning that they live alone.
 They build isolated nests with paralyzed insects or spiders as a source of food for their young.

 Though they may live in communal nests with other solitary wasps, they are each responsible for caring for their offspring.
 Thus, they are not eusocial insects like bees, where you have a colony of creatures that each hold specific responsibilities.